chalkies/chalkies.github.io/index.md

 6. the house must be communal, community-oriented, intentional or cooperative in some way, ie you want the person and not just their money
 7. you must tell us the move-in dates (and move-out, if subletting)
 8. you must tell us what pets you have (for allergies) and what pets you can allow
+9. No hyperlinks - please include the full URL for any links.
+Hyperlinks will not come through for many users.
+10. Make sure all of the required content is included in the main post body -- not in a linked document.

 If you're a person looking for a house, we hope you find rad people to live with through chalkboard!
 There are no requirements for housing posts, but we hear that you may find something more easily if you provide some details about what you looking for.
 What are you looking for in your next home?
 What locations are you looking for?
 It can even be helpful to provide the range of rent you are considering, if you are feel comfortable.
 Sample descriptions: east bay only, within 1 mile of BART, ground floor rooms only, Oakland, shared food plan, weekly meetings with housemates, nonviolent communication protocols, QT-only housing, BIPOC-only housing, a bedroom door, a backyard to garden in, under <$1000, $1200 - $1500, as cheap as possible, <$1000 including utilities.